 Access the newly created application, click on Single-sign on the left and select SAML.

-Under 1.
-Basic SAML Configuration, click on the pencil icon, import the metadata file downloaded from the Cloud Foundry account, fill in the Sign On URL and save.
+Upload the metadata file downloaded from the Cloud Foundry account.
+The Basic SAML Configuration panel will open.
+Fill in the Sign On URL and save.

 Hint: You can set the UAA tenant URL from the step 1 as the Sign On URL.

-Click on the pencil button, and configure the name identifier and user attributes as shown below (case sensitive):
+Under ‘2.
+User Attributes & Claims’, click on the pencil icon, and configure the name identifier, groups and user attributes as shown below (case sensitive):

 Finally, download the Federation Metadata XML from Azure: